Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 \end{enumerate} \end{enumerate}

-\item \emph{The root of $T(S)$ is a partially accessible node $v$, or $S$ is reduced to a unique leaf $v$.} Let $w$ be its neighbour in $T$ that does not belong to $T(S)$.
-Then the insertion edge is $e=vw$, and $ST(G+(x,S))$ is obtained by subdividing $vw$ into two tree-edge $vr$ and $rw$, where $r$ a degree $3$ star node whose centre is $\rho_w(vr)$ and to which $x$ is adjacent.
-Finally if $w$ is a star with centre $\rho_v(wr)$, we proceed a join operation on the tree-edge $wr$ .
+\item \emph{The root of $T(S)$ is a partially accessible node $v$, or $S$ is reduced to a unique leaf $v$.} Let $w$ be its neighbor in $T$ that does not belong to $T(S)$.
+Then the insertion tree-edge is $e=vw$, and $ST(G+(x,S))$ is obtained by subdividing $vw$ into two tree-edge $vr$ and $rw$, where $r$ a degree $3$ star node whose centre is $\rho_w(vr)$ and to which $x$ is adjacent.
+Finally if $w$ is a star with centre $\rho_v(wr)$, we proceed a node-join operation on the tree-edge $wr$ .

-\item \emph{The root of $T(S)$ is a node $v$ which is not partially-accessible.} By the definition of the local orientation $f$, the node $v$ is a clique node, and $ST(G+(x,S))$ is obtained by adding the new leaf $x$ adjacent to $v$ whose degree thereby increases by one.
+\item \emph{The root of $T(S)$ is a node $v$ which is not partially accessible.} By the definition of the local orientation $f$, the node $v$ is a clique node, and $ST(G+(x,S))$ is obtained by adding the new leaf $x$ adjacent to $v$ whose degree thereby increases by one.

-\item \emph{The root of $T(S)$ is an edge $vw$.} Then $ST(G+(x,S))$ is obtained by subdividing $vw$ with a clique node $r$ of degree $3$ and making the leaf $x$ adjacent to $r$. \end{enumerate}
+\item \emph{The root of $T(S)$ is a tree-edge $vw$.} Then $ST(G+(x,S))$ is obtained by subdividing $vw$ with a clique node $r$ of degree $3$ and making the leaf $x$ adjacent to $r$. \end{enumerate}

 \begin{theorem}[Vertex insertion] Let $G+(x,S)$ be a graph such that $G$ is a connected distance hereditary graph.
-Given the data structure of split tree $ST(G)$, testing whether $G+(x,S)$ is distance hereditary and if so computing the data structure of $ST(G+(x,S))$ can be done in $O(|S|)$~time. \end{theorem}
+Given the data structure of the split tree $ST(G)$, testing whether $G+(x,S)$ is distance hereditary and if so computing the data structure of $ST(G+(x,S))$ can be done in $O(|S|)$~time. \end{theorem}

 \begin{proof} The correctness follows from the discussion above and the proof of Theorem~\ref{th:charac}.